 KR: Read.
 Read.
 Read.
 Everything.
 We have access to so much more information now than ever before.
 There is no excuse to be uninformed.
 I try not to limit myself to any one source.
 I read a rotating collection of daily papers (NY Times, Wall Street Journal, FT, Washington Post), receive updates from the EPA and EU Commission websites and various NGOs, and scan a few daily and weekly blogs.
 I switch between CNN and Fox just to be sure I am being exposed to various viewpoints.
 And of course I get my dose of Colbert and SNL Weekend Update when I can.

 CA: What opportunities in environmental work are unique to Allen & Overy?

 KR: The most unique aspect of Allen & Overy is our global reach.
 Our global environmental group has over 60 lawyers from 14 countries working together across a broad range of issues.
 Working at A&O, we need to be experts in comparative law, with a broad understanding of how key issues, such as owner or operator liability for contaminated land, veil piercing and successor liability are handled in different jurisdictions.
 We’ve had exciting engagements advising on the salability/viability of emission reduction credits under various trading systems.
-We frequently advise companies on how best to implement global compliance policies that assure compliance wherever they are located.
+We frequently advise companies on how best to implement global compliance policies that ensure compliance wherever they are located.
 And we recently did a global survey of community involvement in environmental policymaking for a Chinese government-sponsored project that looked at making Chinese environmental policy more open.

 NO: Probably the most unique and best thing about the environmental practice at A&O is that it involves compliance and transactional work but not environmental litigation/defense.
 Most environmental practices at larger firms involve varying degrees of environmental litigation and defense, which inevitably results in defending firms facing suits or investigations arising from environmental malfeasance on their part.
 So it can be difficult to engage in environmental work at a firm while consistently contributing to sustainability and not undermining it.
 A&O’s environmental practice provides just such a (rare) opportunity.